radicazz/laya/README.md

 ## Installation

-The easiest way to include *laya* in your project is as a git submodule.
-From your project root, run:
+Including *laya* in your project is meant to be easy.

 ```bash
 cd your_project_root